Skip to main content

 The attacker uses the same channel to inject the payload and retrieve results.

-Always start by confirming that the application incorporates user input into a SQL query unsafely.
+Confirm that user input is being concatenated into a SQL query unsafely.

 # Original request